Domijuteur/gcsite/README.md

 OPENAI_API_KEY=sk-...
 ```

-Finally, you may use th
+Finally, you may use the